tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LessonPlan.md

   * These services come with handy tools, such as map styles and vectors, map images and datasets, and live location.

-Open the starter file, and live code the following.
-Make sure to have your Mapbox API key handy.
-Highlight the discussion points while coding:
+Open the starter file, and live code the following (make sure to have your Mapbox API key handy, and highlight the discussion points while coding):

-* Plotly Express has an integration endpoint specific for Mapbox API.
-This allows Plotly to use the Mapbox Maps API in order to create interactive map visualizations.
+* Plotly Express has an integration endpoint that is specific for Mapbox API.
+This allows Plotly to use the Mapbox Maps API to create interactive map visualizations.
 Plotly Express comes with functions designed specifically for interacting with Mapbox.

   * Plotly's integration with Mapbbox makes it extremely convenient to use; no other imports are required.
 All that is needed is the Plotly Express library.